Melsso/Push_Swap/README.md

 The program must display the smallest list of instructions possible to sort the stack a, with the smallest number being at the top.
 Instructions must be separated by a '\n' and nothing else.

 The goal is to sort the stack with the lowest possible number of operations.
-If your program either displays a longer list or if the numbers aren’t sorted properly, your grade will be 0.

 If no parameters are specified, the program must not display anything and give the prompt back.
 In case of an error, it must display "Error" followed by a '\n' on the standard error.
 Errors include, for example: some arguments aren’t integers, some arguments are bigger than an integer, and/or there are duplicates.

+My sorting algorithm uses the radix sort, so first we parse our input in order to simplfy it in order to improve Radix sort performance and also deal with negative numbers since the Radix sort does not work for negative numbers, so we map our numbers like this : consider the following list 3 -5 1 4, it will be mapped as follows : -5 1 3 4 --> 0 1 2 3 --> 2 0 1 3, so essentially sorting the 2 1 0 3 sequence with the Radix sort will also sort our initial sequence that is 3 -5 1 4.
+The Radix sort utilizes the bucket sorting algorithm logic, so we continuously sort numbers based on powers of 10 starting from the lowest to the highest power of ten, once we reach the highest our stack should be completely sorted.

 ### Usage Example